-$\underline{\text{Section I}}$ - The Board will reimburse teachers for any loss, damage or destruction of clothing or personal property of the teacher which occurs on the school premises, not covered by personal insurance, while the teacher is on duty or on the school premises in connection with any incident mentioned in this article provided that the Board has determined that the teacher has acted within the scope of his/her authority.
+Section I - The Board will reimburse teachers for reasonable costs associated with loss, damage or destruction of clothing or personal property of the teacher which occurs on the school premises, not covered by personal insurance, while the teacher is on duty or on the school premises in connection with any incident mentioned in this article provided that the Board has determined that the teacher has acted within the scope of his/her authority.

 Section J - To ensure safety and security for all members of the school family (students, staff and community), it is understood that no employee shall be mandated to train for the purpose of carrying weapons on school property.
-If an employee decides to opt-out of any training that may be offered, their personal decision will not adversely affect placement, evaluation, or any other aspect of their employment.
+If an employee decides to opt-out of any training that may be offered, their personal decision will not adversely affect any other aspect of their employment.